 Want to portray a perfect life?
-Well there’s no better place than social media.
-If you haven’t blocked your ex yet, you’ll see his check-ins at exotic places and stories bursting with colours (and hormones?).
+Well, there’s no better place than social media.
+If you haven’t blocked your ex yet, you’ll see his check-ins at exotic locations and stories bursting with colours (and hormones?).
 “Eh, I have a better life,” you’ll smirk and book a posh villa ASAP.
 God forbid it’s your salary day.
-There’s nothing wrong with going out with your friends and having a good time, but it’s important that you do it for yourself and not to make your ex go green with jealousy.
+There’s nothing wrong with going out with your friends and having a good time, but you must do it for yourself and not make your ex go green with jealousy.

 Related reading: What is it about one-sided love that keeps us hooked?

 Remember those casual dates you went out for in the early 2000s?
 Do you think about those guys any more?
 Of course, you don’t.
 Also because they’re now fat and bald.
 But seriously, those breakups didn’t affect us so much.
 We healed over time.
 We recovered because we didn’t keep reopening our wounds.
 Our exes hang around all the time now.
 We also have mutual friends, and that somehow makes it so difficult to move on.
 Once you block him, you won’t miss him so much.
 It’ll take time, but you’ll move on eventually.

 “He’ll think I hate him”, “That’ll seem so rude” – all these excuses are a mask.
 The real deal is that you just don’t want to block him.
 Because once you do, you won’t have access to his whereabouts.
 You’re just not ready to relocate to another camp because this one has offered comfort for far too long.
 You’re just trying to dodge the truth in favour of the feel-good fantasy.